Kamran-Afzali/Kamran-Afzali.github.io/_posts/Responsible_AI.md

 ###  Why AI should be responsible

-Microsoft five points blue print to be integrated https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RW14Gtw When we at Microsoft adopted our six ethical principles for AI in 2018, we noted that one principle was the bedrock for everything else—accountability.
-This is the fundamental need: to ensure that machines remain subject to effective oversight by people and the people who design and operate machines remain accountable to everyone else.
-In short, we must always ensure that AI remains under human control.
+Microsoft five points [blueprint](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RW14Gtw) to ensure that machines remain subject to effective oversight by people and the people who design and operate machines remain accountable to everyone else.
+This is to ensure that AI remains under human control.
 This must be a first-order priority for technology companies and governments alike.

 + First, implement and build upon new government-led AI safety frameworks.
 + Second, require effective safety brakes for AI systems that control critical infrastructure.